Chat with Student

 Take this example of an iceberg.

-A generalist could be able to see the iceberg and analyze its importance to the ship’s course.
+A generalist would be able to see the iceberg and analyze its importance in the ship’s course.

 But the same generalist, without a deeper knowledge of the iceberg, could be missing vital information on what’s happening below the surface.

-Being a specialist also has its own drawbacks.
-While a generalist can often enjoy a wide range of career options, specialists tend to suffer from career inflexibility.
+Becoming a specialist also has its drawbacks.
+While a generalist can often enjoy a wide range of career paths, specialists tend to suffer from career inflexibility.

 Their narrow focus and expert skills in a particular area mean they can only find work in this specific field.